AMaSiS 2021 ONLINE

 The workshop will take place ONLINE.
-The program will include invited and contributed talks as well as a virtual poster session, see here for a preliminary program.
+The program includes invited and contributed talks as well as a virtual poster session, see here for the program.
 Participation is free of charge but online registration is required.

 AMaSiS 2021 is an interdisciplinary workshop dedicated to mathematical modeling of semiconductors and electrochemical systems.
 Due to inherent similarities between both disciplines, AMaSiS explores synergies in mathematical modeling, analysis, numerics, and simulation techniques.
 The conference brings together experts from applied mathematics, physics, engineering, chemistry, and material science and covers the following topics:

 - electronic structure theory (density functional theory, tight-binding, effective mass models)

 - non-equilibrium thermodynamics and transport theories (drift-diffusion models, heat flow, kinetics, non-equilibrium Green’s functions)